The Most Inspiring Albert Einstein Quotes of All Time

 Albert Einstein is the most influential physicist of the 20th century, and just might be the most famous scientist to have ever lived.
-He was only 26 when in 1905, he had four separate papers published, electrifying the field of physics and rocketing him to global renown.
-Among them were his ground-breaking special theory of relativity, as well as his famous equation, E = mc², which asserted that matter could be turned into energy.
+He was only 26 when in 1905, he had four separate papers published, electrifying the field of physics and propelling him to global renown.
+Among his famous works were his ground-breaking special theory of relativity, as well as his famous equation, E = mc², which asserted that matter could be turned into energy.
 Not since Isaac Newton had one man so drastically altered our understanding of how the universe works.

-It was largely in his private time, in fact, that Einstein’s passion and inquisitiveness for science and mathematics first flourished.
+In fact, it was largely in his private time that Einstein’s passion and inquisitiveness for science and mathematics first flourished.
 And after finishing his studies in Zurich in 1900, it was again in his leisure time, while working at the Swiss Patent Office as a young adult, that he developed many of his most influential theories.

 Albert Einstein was awarded the Nobel Prize for Physics in 1921, but history would soon intervene.
 The Nazis were on the rise in his native Germany, and the Jewish-born Einstein was targeted for assassination.
 He moved to the United States in 1933, and worked at Princeton University in New Jersey for the rest of his days.
 There he became a central figure in the fight to curtail the use of the atom bomb, and a strong voice against racism and nationalism.